Tennessee’s congressional and state legislative lines are both drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

 Tennessee’s congressional and state legislative district lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

 Tennessee state law does not impose a particular deadline for drawing either congressional or state legislative lines, though candidates must file for congressional and state legislative primary elections by Apr.
 7, 2022.
 [Tenn.
-Code § 2-5-101(a)(1)] The legislative session is currently scheduled to begin on Jan.
-12, 2021, and end on May 6, 2021.
+Code § 2-5-101(a)(1)] The legislative session began on Jan.
+12, 2021, and is currently scheduled to end on May 6, 2021.

 Tennessee law expressly permits redrawing state legislative lines mid-decade, before the next Census.
 For congressional lines, a state statute seems to prohibit redrawing the lines mid-decade, though the legislature could alter that statute if it chose.
 [Tenn.
 Const. art.
 II, § 4; French v.
 Boner, 963 F.2d 890 (6th Cir.
 1992); Tenn.
 Code § 2-16-102]